pwjazz/sqins/README.md

 ### Pure SQL Queries

 Don't like views?
 Need to do some weird INSERT or UPDATE queries?
+Want to run DDL?

 When sqins just won't do, you can also do pure SQL queries including bind parameters: